ise621/database/README.md

    [GNU Make](https://www.gnu.org/software/make/).
 1. List all GNU Make targets by running `make help`.
 1. Generate and trust a self-signed certificate authority and SSL certificates by running `make ssl`.
-If you are locally working the the metabase and the database and if you need them to communicate over HTTPS, then instead of running `make ssl`, make the `CERTIFICATE_AUTHORITY_*` variable values in the `.env` file match the ones from the metabase, copy the certificate
+If you are locally working on the metabase and the database and if you need them to communicate over HTTPS, then instead of running `make ssl`, make the `CERTIFICATE_AUTHORITY_*` variable values in the `.env` file match the ones from the metabase, copy the certificate